hanzhao-wang/annotator_MS/readme.md

     --results-root bt_models \
     --output fig/downstream_reward_models.png
   ```
-  Pass `--metric eval_binary_accuracy --higher-is-better` to switch to accuracy, and `--show` to display the figure interactively.
-The script writes the plot to `fig/downstream_reward_models.png` and prints per-scenario means/standard deviations so you can compare self vs. expert monitoring performance on the clean eval split.
-  The plot shows four bars per dataset/contract pair: clean, fully corrupted (eta=0), self-corrupted (eta from self monitor), and expert-corrupted (eta from expert monitor).

 ## Acknowledgements
 This codebase is built on top of [RLHFlow](https://github.com/RLHFlow/RLHF-Reward-Modeling/tree/main/bradley-terry-rm).
 Special thanks to its creators for their valuable contributions and insights.